 Mr Lim Swee Say is the Non-Executive and Independent Director of the Company, the Chairman of the Nominating Committee, and a member of the Remuneration Committee and Audit and Risk Committee of the Company.

-Mr Lim is a trustee and Adviser of the National Trades Union Congress (NTUC), the Chairman of the NTUC-Administration & Research Unit Board of Trustees, an Adviser to NTUC Enterprise Co-operative Ltd and the Deputy Chairman of Singapore Labour Foundation.
-He is also a Director of SingTel and Ho Bee Land Limited.
+Mr Lim is a trustee and Adviser of the National Trades Union Congress (NTUC), the Chairman of the NTUC-Administration & Research Unit Board of Trustees, an Adviser and Director to NTUC Enterprise Co-operative Ltd and the Deputy Chairman of Singapore Labour Foundation.
+He is also a Director of Singapore Telecommunications Limited, PSC Corporation Ltd., Ho Bee Land Limited and Temasek Foundation.

 Mr Lim joined the public sector in 1976.
-He held leadership positions in Singapore's National Computer Board and the Economic Development Board.
-He joined the Labour Movement in 1996 and entered politics in 1997 to serve in various capacities including Minister of State for Trade and Industry, Minister of State for Communication and Information Technology, Minister for Environment, Second Minister for National Development and Minister in the Prime Minister's Office.
-He also served as the Secretary General of NTUC from 2007 to 2015 and was appointed Minister for Manpower in 2015.
-He stepped down from the Cabinet in 2018 and retired from politics as a Member of Parliament in 2020.
+He held leadership positions in Singapore's National Computer Board and Economic Development Board.
+He joined the Labour Movement in 1996 and entered politics in 1997.
+He served in various ministries between 1999 and 2018.
+He also served as the Secretary General of NTUC from 2007 to 2015 and Minister for Manpower from 2015 to 2018.
+He retired from politics as a Member of Parliament in 2020.